mani-312/mild/README.md

 # Momentum Imbued Langevin Dynamics (MILD)

 This repo contains the official implementation for the paper [Momentum Imbued Langevin Dynamics (MILD)](https://ieeexplore.ieee.org/abstract/document/10446376).
+Project page can be found in [this link](https://nishitneema.github.io/publications/mild/).

 -----------------------------------------------------------------------------------------